-For deployments where raster analysis will regularly be performed on large datasets, to ensure that dynamic image services are not negatively impacted, you should use separate sites for raster analysis and dynamic image services.
+For deployments in which raster analysis will regularly be performed on large datasets, to ensure that dynamic image services are not negatively impacted, use separate sites for raster analysis and dynamic image services.

-In such a deployment pattern, you should have a minimum of 8 GB of RAM per machine.
+In such a deployment pattern, you must have a minimum of 8 GB of RAM per machine.

 ArcGIS GeoAnalytics Server

-To federate an ArcGIS GeoAnalytics Server site to your base ArcGIS Enterprise deployment, you must first add an ArcGIS Data Store configured as a spatiotemporal big data store on its own machine:
+To federate an ArcGIS GeoAnalytics Server site to your base ArcGIS Enterprise deployment, you must also add an ArcGIS Data Store configured as a spatiotemporal big data store, installed on its own machine:

-The following diagram includes multiple machines for the spatiotemporal big data store registered with your hosting server and a three-machine GeoAnalytics Server site:
+The following diagram includes three machines for the spatiotemporal big data store registered with your hosting server and a three-machine GeoAnalytics Server site:

-You must also ensure good I/O throughput from the input data sources configured with ArcGIS GeoAnalytics Server.
+You must also ensure good network throughput from the input data sources configured with GeoAnalytics Server.
 This includes ensuring good throughput from remote file shares.